 Today, for the fourth consecutive Sunday morning, I had a long bike ride.
 I suppose I should qualify that by saying that it was long for me.

 At 8 AM my brother and I loaded our bikes on to my car’s rack and drove to the San Leandro Marina.
-We parked at the marina, unloaded our bikes, and then rode south on the San Francisco Bay Trail to San Lorenzo and Hayward.
+We parked at Marina Park, unloaded our bikes, and pedaled south on the San Francisco Bay Trail to San Lorenzo and Hayward.
 The trail hugs the bay shoreline for long stretches although it does veer inland briefly, at several points, to bypass nature reserves and to link up with creek bridges.